 In the summer of 1947, Jewett Hall burned to the ground after lightning struck its dome.
 Judson administrators had only fifty days to erect temporary housing for students, who were eager to return to help their College.
 Incoming senior class president Carmen Botts sent a telegram expressing this desire.
 “Will live in pup tents, if necessary,” she wrote “until a new Jewett is built right where the old one stood.”
 Alumnae shared their commitment to rebuild, pledging $100,000 and organizing a campaign to sell bricks salvaged from the ruins to raise funds for the new Jewett Hall, which was completed in 1951.
 In 2003, a multi-million dollar renovation project was undertaken to create state-of-the art educational space in Jewett Hall, which remains at the heart of the campus.

-For 175 years, Judson College has stood “like a beacon on a hilltop, burning brightly through the night.”
+For over 180 years, Judson College has stood “like a beacon on a hilltop, burning brightly through the night.”
 Judson remains affiliated with the Alabama Baptist Convention.
 Christ-centered and student-centered, Judson continues to fulfill her mission of helping young women develop their God-given abilities and talents, equipping them to make intelligent choices, and encouraging them to spend their lives serving God and improving society.